You Chung Hong: Immigration law attorney

 The construction of Union Station in the 1930s involved the destruction of the city's existing Chinatown, and Hong played a pivotal role in developing its replacement, the first in the United States to be owned exclusively by its Chinese residents, both as an investor and in offering legal guidance.
 He designed a series of buildings on Gin Ling Way, one of which ultimately housed his legal office, and developed the main entrance gate on Broadway and its neon lighting.

 His legal practice, the first in Los Angeles owned by a Chinese American, specialized in immigration law, and Hong became one of the top specialists in the field.
 Area residents approached him to assist with reunification with family members, such as the family of United States District Court Judge Ronald S.W.
 Lew.

+Hong died in Los Angeles on November 8, 1977, and was buried at Forest Lawn Memorial Park.

 After his death, his papers were donated to the Huntington Library, where the "Y.C.
-Hong: Advocate for Chinese-American Inclusion" exhibit was held on November 21, 2015 to March 22, 2016.
+Hong: Advocate for Chinese-American Inclusion" exhibit was held on November 21, 2015, to March 22, 2016.